 If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the headteacher.
 If the concern is with regards to the headteacher, it must be referred to the chair of governors.
-(Nicola Whyte - n.whyte@holly-grove.lancs.sch.uk)
+Holly Grove School's Chair of Governors is Nicola Whyte and she can be contacted on n.whyte@holly-grove.lancs.sch.uk